Where did the idea for Geisha Tea come from?

 What piece of advice do you wish someone had given you at the start of your career?

-No one shows you what, how, or when to do something as an entrepreneur, there is no one size fits all.
+No one shows you what, how, or when to do something as an entrepreneur, there are no one-size fits.
 It is a real adventure but one man in Iowa told me I had a bad idea and it won’t be successful.

 What is one piece of software or a web service that helps you be productive?
 How do you use it?